hizzle-co/noptin/readme.txt

 == Changelog ==

+= 1.3.5 - 2020-09-19 =
+- If an existing newsletter subscriber tries to sign up, they [get an error showing their subscriber id](https://wordpress.org/support/topic/strange-erorr-code-with-existing-email/) - FIXED

 = 1.3.4 - 2020-09-16 =
 - Settings page throws an error because of a call to an undefined function (thanks @mb299) - FIXED